 The goof items below may give away important plot points.

-The introduction to the movie has Four Leaf Tayback explaining that the plot of the movie-within-the movie is based on his book, but that "Of the 10 men sent, 4 returned.
+Early on, Four Leaf Tayback explains that the plot of the movie-within-the movie is based on his book, but that "Of the 10 men sent, 4 returned.
 Of those 4, 3 wrote books about what happened.
 Of those 3, 2 were published."
 But if Four-Leaf made up the events of his book, who wrote the other published book about the rescue?

 When the group is about to leave the landing zone after the director is blown up, Kirk Lazarus is clearly seen removing his shotgun from his side holster.
 When the angle changes and we see the entire group in line, his shotgun is back in the holster and he removes it again.